-This post provides a `less maths, more intuition’ overview of Analogies Explained: Towards Understanding Word Embeddings (ICML, 2019, Best Paper Honourable Mention).
-The outline follows that of the conference presentation.
-Target audience: general machine learning, NLP, computational linguistics.
+This post aims to present a `less math, more intuition’ overview of Analogies Explained: Towards Understanding Word Embeddings (ICML, 2019, Best Paper, hon mention), following the conference presentation.
+Target audience: ML, NLP, CL.
+[Skip to result]

 Background